RudgeLab/LOICA/README.md

 ## Instalation

 Installing LOICA is way easier than pronuncing it!

+Do:

+pip install loica

-Please refer to our [Wiki](https://github.com/RudgeLab/LOICA/wiki) for installation instructions.
+For more details please refer to our [Wiki](https://github.com/RudgeLab/LOICA/wiki) for installation instructions.

 ## LOICA allows you to: